 Ready for a hands-on way to better understand the letters of the alphabet?

-I love being able to take something my preschooler sees daily and break it down to create more connections.
+I love taking something my preschooler sees daily and breaking it down to create more connections.
+This alphabet sorting activity did exactly that.

 RELATED: Having simple setups to begin your day is vital!
 Our Startup Guide will set you up for success!